 My name is Isabelle Simon and I first grew up in Paris, France, but my family moved to a small village in the Brie region when I was 10.
-There, we learned how to grow our own vegetables to complement the dozen fruit trees the garden already had in order to sustain our needs.
-Raw milk, eggs, chicken, beef were bought from the two farms in the village.
-Everything was grown naturally, with no chemicals or pesticides.
+There, we learned how to grow our own vegetables (organic, before the word was cool!) to complement the dozen fruit trees the garden already had in order to sustain our needs.
+Raw milk, eggs, free-range chicken, grass-fed beef were bought from the two farms in the village.
+Everything was grown naturally, with no chemicals or pesticides, just the way Mother Nature intended it to be in the first place.
 Every season had its own flavors.
 Every special occasion was a feast of the palate!
 As a child, I would always ask “why”, and I know I drove my parents crazy.
-But I wanted to understand the mechanics of things, why things happened the way they did, and how, but most importantly, how they impacted us and the role we played.
+But I wanted to understand the mechanics of things, why things happened the way they did, but most importantly, how they impacted us and the role our actions and our environment played in the process.
 My dad told me I would become either a private investigator, or a scientist/researcher, but definitely a problem solver.

 I realized that I loved teaching and wanted to pursue it.
 But my degree from France would not transfer in the U.S., so I prepared a second Master’s Degree, in K-12 Education this time, on this side of the Atlantic.
 I was starting a new life in a new country, in a new culture, speaking a new language.
 I must say that the absolute most challenging part of the North American culture for me to adapt to was, by far, the food.
 Being French, Italian and Spanish, fast food, over-sized everything had no appeal or taste to me.
 Fast forward seven years, I was seriously injured in a car accident that could have left me crippled.
 I was rear ended at 65 miles per hour while I was at a full stop, and braced for the hit.
 My journey to recovery took almost two years, during which, I saw seven different types of doctors and specialists.